ClickerMonkey/TrieHard/README.md

 assertTrue( t.get( "java.util.concurrent.ConcurrentHashMap" ) );
 ```

+### Performance

+You can insert millions of keys/values into TrieHard in a second (average insert on all dictionary words is 300-400 nanoseconds)
+as well as retrieve millions of values in a second (average retrieval is 200-300 nanoseconds).

 ### How does it work compared to other Tries?

 A typical Trie implementation has an element (i.e. character) per node (a non-compact structure).
 The Trie implementation in this library is a compact Trie which saves space and is just as efficient.